ibeltagy/rrr/README.md

 Contents
 ----------------
-The rules are splitted into a training and testing sets, extracted from the training and testing parts of SICK respectively.
+The rules are split into a training and testing sets, extracted from the training and testing parts of SICK respectively.
 Each file has more than 6,200 rules.
-Rules have three types, Entail, Neutral and Contradictions.
+Rules have three types, Entail, Neutral and Contradict.

 Files format
 ----------------
 Each file has the following columns:

-	* ruleID: an ID
+- ruleID: an ID

-	* pairIndex: ID of the RTE pair where the rule is extracted from
+- pairIndex: ID of the RTE pair where the rule is extracted from

-	* annotation: rule types: 1, 0 and -1 for Entail, Neutral and Contradict
+- annotation: rule types: 1, 0 and -1 for Entail, Neutral and Contradict

-	* ruleLhs: the LHS of the rule.
+- ruleLhs: the LHS of the rule.
 Each word is followed with *-i* where *i* is the index of the word in the source sentence

-	* ruleRhs: the RHS of the rule
+- ruleRhs: the RHS of the rule

-	* text: the Text where ruleLhs is extracted from
+- text: the Text where ruleLhs is extracted from

-	* hypothesis: the Hypothesis where ruleRhs is extracted from
+- hypothesis: the Hypothesis where ruleRhs is extracted from

 Notes and Future Work